All Episodes

 And you can watch for two and a half minutes.

-They're orchestrating there's maybe 10, 12 people protesting, Muslims protesting at the reaction of the London police, you know, after this insanity where uh uh a rental van plows onto the sidewalk of the London bridge,
+There's maybe 10, 12 people protesting, Muslims protesting at the reaction of the London police, you know, after this insanity where a rental van plows onto the sidewalk of the London Bridge, mowing down pedestrians and then crashes outside the Barrow Boy and Banker pub.

 Why was he in the country?